WeatherLab/fsodoc/source/database/migration.rst

 *******************
 Commnand-Line Tools
 *******************
-CodeIgniter ships with several :doc:`commands </general/cli_commands>` that are available from the command line to help you work with migrations.
+FSO ships with several :doc:`commands </general/cli_commands>` that are available from the command line to help you work with migrations.
 These tools are not required to use migrations but might make things easier for those of you that wish to use them.
 The tools primarily provide access to the same methods that are available within the MigrationRunner class.